adr1enbe4udou1n/blog/content/posts/12-a-beautiful-gitops-day-2/index.md

 Traefik dashboard is a nice tool to check all ingress and their status.
 Let's expose it with a simple ingress and protecting with IP whitelist and basic auth, which can be done with middlewares.

-First the auth variables :
+First the auth variables:

-First prepare variables and set them accordingly :
+First prepare variables and set them accordingly:

 {{< highlight host="demo-kube-k3s" file="main.tf" >}}